 Forget that the name “Wyoming” conjures up a landscape hundreds of miles from the Twin Cities.
 Pinehaven Farm in Wyoming, Minnesota, is a fairly quick and easy day trip from most Metro locations because it sits right along a major freeway and just off the cusp of the northern suburbs.
-I took my bunch (ages ranging from 3 to 9) to Pinehaven today because of MEA break (also because it was forecast to be the last 70-degree day this year), but it would make a super fun family weekend outing as well.
+I took my bunch (ages ranging from 3 to 9) to Pinehaven during a beautiful MEA break a few years ago, but it would make a super fun family weekend outing as well.

 I like the convenience of paying an admission charge upfront at a place that offers lots of activities.
 Pinehaven Farm’s got a plethora of activities to choose from and the entrance fee covers nearly all of them, including these highlights:

 - Children’s Playgrounds – The play equipment in the Barnyard Play Area is appropriate for young children.
 The tot lot has a wonderful collection of slides, swings, and a giant birdhouse to play in.
 Send the older kids over to the two-story tube slides instead.
 There is also a spider web and skyhigh slide as well as ladder ball.

 - Superslides – While the little kids play on the playground, the big kids will love these large super slides.
 Kids need to be at least 45 inches tall to ride the slide.

 - Corn Maze – A large and challenging maze for school-aged kids and families.

 - Petting Zoo – The Kritter Korral is full of goats, sheep, emus, horses, birds and even a mini cow.
 Bring quarters for the vending machines.